-If you are looking to unleash your inner child, this is the place to go.
-Boasting more than 50 classic arcade games from the 1980s and ’90s, four pinball machines, four skeeball alleys, a Nintendo 64 projected onto a massive screen, and life-sized Jenga and Connect 4.
+If you want to unleash your inner child, this is the place in South Minneapolis.
+Boasting over 50 classic arcade games from the 1980s and ’90s, four pinball machines, four skeeball alleys, a Nintendo 64 projected onto a massive screen, and life-sized Jenga and Connect 4.

-Acclaimed by locals as one of the go-to best bars in uptown Minneapolis, this is a bar worth checking out.
-Stocked with over sixty different beers on tap, and a fully stocked bar that sprawls half the length of the establishment, their selection is nothing short than impressive.
+Acclaimed by locals as one of the go-to best bars in Uptown, this is a bar worth checking out.
+Stocked with over sixty beers on tap and a fully stocked bar sprawling half the space’s length, their selection is nothing short of impressive.

-While their coin-operated arcade games can have lengthy lines, they offset the crowd by providing outside seating in the back equipped with chairs, and standing heaters for the fall season.
+While their coin-operated arcade games can have lengthy lines, they offset the crowd by providing outside seating in the back with chairs and standing heaters for the fall season.

-The pinball machines range from era-specific tables, to more modern themed.
-Some of the pinball machines they have in use are rare, with a few tables being produced in numbers less than 1,000.
+The pinball machines range from era-specific tables to more modern themes.
+Some pinball machines they use are rare, with a few tables being produced in numbers less than 1,000.

-A fully stocked bar, with multiple taps offering beer from all the top local breweries, TILT can give you everything you are looking for in a night out on the town.
+A fully stocked bar with multiple taps offering beer from all the top local breweries, LITT can give you everything you want on a night out.